Kongduino/RUI3_LoRa_Kitchen_Sink/README.md

 ![BLE](assets/BLE.png)

 ## COMMANDS
-It accepts so far 18 commands, via Serial and/or BLE.
+It accepts so far 22 commands, via Serial (USB Serial and Serial1, the latter can be disabled and enabled on the fly) and/or BLE.
 The command system has been rewritten from scratch, and is now easily extendable.
 An array of a struct called `myCommand`, which holds the name of the command, a help message, and a pointer to a function, is created on the fly at boot time.
 User input is compared to the list of available commands.
 Use the `/help` command to see all available commands.

 ```c
 struct myCommand {